grevtsovkirill/ttHMultiAna/restructuring.md

 Essentially these vectors will replace goodEL, goodMu, goodJet, goodTau that are now created in the Saver.

+Time Estimate: quick by following example.

 ## 3.a Create "Selectors" to select elec, muon, tau, etc

 Move the object selection out of Saver.
 Basically everything in ttHMultileptonLooseEventSaver_Selection.cxx to seperate Selector classes.

+Time Estimate: Need to get familiar with the BaseSelector class.
+Then each selector is straightforward.

 ## 3.b Create "Selector" for Overlap Removal

 Probably best to use the ASG tool instead of our own implementation.
 ASG OLR should be configurable to do anything we want.
 ASG tool is easy to use with xAOD containers, but I think it returns vectors of integers (0 or 1) ofthe OR decision (or maybe shallow copies?).
 Those would have to be translated into properly filled view containers.

+Time Estimate: Need to get familiar with the ASG OR tool.
+Check the implementation in AT and the ASG documentation.
+Couple of days.

 ## 4. Create "Selector" for object decoration

 Everything that is inside ttHMultileptonLooseEventSaver_Decorate.cxx to seperate Selector classes.

+Time Estimate: quick

 ## 5. Create "Selector" for calculating per-event scale factors from per-object scale factors